Mid-major: Key conferences

 The term "mid-major" is sometimes used to describe all of the other 25 basketball-playing conferences not receiving automatic tie-ins to either the BCS or CFP.
 However, most of the time the term is specifically applied only to the non-CFP conferences that consistently produce quality NCAA Tournament teams (distinguishing them from the "low-major" conferences).
 Often the definition of a "mid-major" is a conference that garners only one bid to the NCAA tournament (its automatic bid, won by its conference tournament winner) and no at large bids, all the while not garnering the attention and television dollars of a major conference.

-Until the last decade, the Atlantic 10, Conference USA, the Mountain West Conference, and the Western Athletic Conference were widely considered to be high-major conferences but a step below the level of the six BCS conferences.
+Until the 2010s, the Atlantic 10, Conference USA, the Mountain West Conference, and the Western Athletic Conference were widely considered to be high-major conferences but a step below the level of the six BCS conferences.
 However, due to recent changes in membership in some conferences, as well as the sustained success of some "mid-major" conferences, most no longer consider the Atlantic 10 and Mountain West to be below the level of the CFP conferences in college basketball.
-One reason why is the 2012-2013 RPI (a rating used by the tournament selection committee), which in 2012-13 ranked the Mountain West as the third best conference in Division I (ahead of the ACC, Big 12, Pac-12, and SEC) and the Atlantic 10 seventh (ahead of the SEC).
+One reason why is the 2012-2013 RPI (a rating then used by the tournament selection committee), which in 2012-13 ranked the Mountain West as the third best conference in Division I (ahead of the ACC, Big 12, Pac-12, and SEC) and the Atlantic 10 seventh (ahead of the SEC).
 The strength of these two non-CFP conferences in men's college basketball in 2012-13 was not an aberration, given that in 2011-12 the Mountain West finished the year ranked fifth, and the Atlantic 10 ranked seventh, both ahead of the Pac-12.
 Given the rankings of these two leagues, as well as their prestige, performance, recent post-season results, national perception, exposure, attendance, and many other factors, most observers have trouble considering certain non-CFP conferences as "mid-majors".

 So-called "mid-major" basketball programs generally belong to one of the following twenty-four conferences.
 Note that some of these conferences, including the Mountain West and the Atlantic 10, may be considered a "high-major" as opposed to a mid-major depending on whom one asks.